tyler43636/imager/readme.md

 ## Drivers

 More drivers will be added over time and we are always interested in hearing suggestions for new ones or receiving pull requests with your own ideas.
-Creating a driver is as simple as implementing the interface `TippingCanoe\Imager\Storage\Driver` which is fully documented.
-You can also use `TippingCanoe\Imager\Storage\Filesystem` as a reference.
+Creating a driver is as simple as implementing the interface `Atrauzzi\Imager\Storage\Driver` which is fully documented.
+You can also use `Atrauzzi\Imager\Storage\Filesystem` as a reference.

 ## Filters